5 Reasons a Family May Speak with a Therapist using LiveHealth Online for Their Child

 It may be challenging for parents to identify mental illness in children as it often comes off as typical behavior problems or changes in the child’s pattern of behavior.
 The first step of treatment for mental health conditions in childhood is an assessment by a mental health clinician.
 Most mental health clinicians start with non-medication therapy such as Cognitive Behavior Therapy.
 Medication management may be warranted to augment the therapy if the symptoms do not get better with therapy alone.

 There are often barriers to accessing mental health care for children.
 Telehealth services such as LiveHealth Online help provide easier access because:

-- Each psychologist or therapist is a child qualified and experienced mental health provider.
+- Each psychologist or therapist listed that specifies they treat children 10 and older is a child qualified and experienced mental health provider.

 - You’re able to choose the provider you’d like.

-- Parents may not be able to miss work to take the child to an appointment every week, so LiveHealth Online offers convenient appointment days and times.
+- Parents may not be able to miss work to take the child to an appointment every week, so LiveHealth Online offers convenient appointment times including evenings and weekends.